screepers/screeps_console/README.md

 * `exit` - exits the shell.
 * `list` - lists these and other built in commands and aliases.
 * `pause` - disables autoscrolling (hit enter on an empty terminal to reenable).
-* `themes` - lists available themes when called without an argument, or switches themes when called with the theme name as the first argument
+* `themes` - lists available themes when called without an argument, or switches.
+  Otherwise switches themes when called with the theme name as the first argument.

 ## Scrolling